vitojeng/ohara-quickstart/docs/src/quickstart_vm.rst

 - Event log panel:

   All UI events are recorded, things like API request and response are also stored.
-You can view all you event log by simple opening up the Event log panel.
-As you can see in the screenshot, errors are highlighted and have more detail that can be viewed when click on each of them.
+You can view all you event log by simply opening up the Event log panel.
+As you can see in the screenshot, errors are highlighted and have more details that can be viewed when click on each of them.

   .. figure:: images/event-log-icon.png
     :alt: Event log icon